Marcus Mitter, founder of 360-up, in interviews

 Stefan: What is the extent of real-time transmission?
 So how good is the real-time image quality?

 And we provide the whole thing, it weighs 260 grams, so every sales representative can have in the briefcase.
-All you have to do is click on the switch, dip on the coffee, the glasses boot, and when the sound starts, the fun starts.
+All you have to do is click on the switch, pour down some coffee, the goggles boot, and when the sound starts, the fun starts.

-Stefan: But standard users will probably continue to use the smartphone with appropriate goggles, or will the VR-glasses gradually get through outside the gaming scene?
+Stefan: But standard users will probably continue to use a smartphone with appropriate goggles, or will the VR-glasses gradually get through outside of the gaming scene?

 Marcus: You need a good connection and you need good screens.
-Google set certain standards three years ago, when they had been a little more hyped; as for example, the rotary sensor in your smartphone, so that the image does not smear.
+Google has set standards three years ago, when they had been a little more hyped; as for example, the gyroscopic sensor in your smartphone, so that the image does not smear.
 So, if you’re using modern technology, everything is good today.
-Of course, you can’t do it with a Nokia bone.
-So, software update, good screens, I work personally because I’m a Google enthusiast, with the Google Pixel.
+Of course, you can’t do it with an old Nokia.
+So, software update, good screens, I work personally with the Google Pixel, because I’m a Google enthusiast.

 For three years I had to watch how things didn’t go well in the end, online, in Germany.
 This is why we have recently launched the 360-up apps, thus, with our CMS tours in the offline version, you can pick your device and everything is working fine.
 Therefore, your phone just needs a good processor and a good resolution.
 It also works fine on the iPad, of course, and what we do now with the videos; we like to put them with the “switch-on button-running-solution” on our in-house VR-headsets.

-Marcus: Absolutely, so even with us on the website you can already fly in a 3D-scan with data point cloud through a spaceship that is located in Düsseldorf.
+Marcus: Absolutely, so even now showing on our website you can already fly in a 3D-scan with data point cloud through a spaceship that is located in Düsseldorf.

 Stefan: Thank you very much Marcus Mitter from 360-up in Düsseldorf.